Ozon3Org/Ozon3/CONTRIBUTING.md

 3. Include in the body of the issue:

-   - Expected behavior: What do you expect should happen?
+   - **Expected behavior**: What do you expect should happen?
-   - Actual behavior: What actually happened and why it's a problem?
+   - **Actual behavior**: What actually happened and why it's a problem?
-   - Steps to reproduce the problem.
+   - **Steps to reproduce the problem**.
 Be very specific.
 Give example code block.
 Other contributors want to run it in their device to make sure they see what you saw.
 Having detailed steps and examples can make it easier to demonstrate and track down a problem.
-   - Version information: What version of Python you're using?
+   - **Version information**: What version of Python you're using?
 What version of Ozone?
 Do you install through `pip` or by cloning the Github repository?
 What is your OS and what version?

    You can include screenshots/GIFs, if relevant.